imd1005-web-development-winter-2023/assignment-01/README.md

 ## TLDR

-1. Use the design thinking process to design a website; and
-3. Create a presentation that showcases the design and explains the
+1. Write a report that showcases your website design, describes your client, the users of the website, and the results of guerilla user testing

-## Scenario
+## Description

-🎉 Congratulations!
-You made it!
-After graduating from the Interactive Multimedia & Design (IMD) program you were immediately hired by a small but up-and-coming Creative Agency called the Shinra Creative Company (SCC).

-And before you even adjusted the height of your office's new standing desk to the way that you like it, your Team Lead tells you that Shinra Creative has a client that needs a new website.

-Your Team Lead introduces you to Aeris, the new client, and asks you to design a website and create a presentation that not only presents the website design to the client, but also demonstrates a detailed analysis of:
+Create a report that includes:

+* a short description of your client,
+* a high fidelity web page design for a homepage or landing page,
+* research conducted about your client's users,
-* the users of the website,
+  * who are the users of the website,
-* the key problem(s) that they are experiencing,
+  * the key problem(s) that the users are experiencing,
   * the tasks that they are looking to accomplish on this site
-* how the website design solves the task
+  * how your website design addresses these tasks
+* the results of your guerilla user testing

 ## Client details

-The client's name is Aeris, beyond that, you are empowered to make up any other details that you need about the client.
+You are empowered to invent as many details as you need about your client.

-For example, if you would like to design a site for a non-profit food bank, then you could assume Aeris is a program director at a local Food Bank.
-If you want to design a protfolio site, then you can say that Aeris is a successful designer with a healthy amount of completed projects under her belt.
-If you wanted to design a website that markets a video game, you could say Aeris is a marketing manager at a game company that is looking for web design support.
+For example, if you would like to design a site for a non-profit food bank, then you could assume your client is a program director at a local Food Bank.
+If you want to design a portfolio site, then you can say that your client is a successful designer with a healthy amount of completed projects under their belt.
+If you wanted to design a website that markets a video game, you could say your client is a marketing manager at a game company that is looking for web design support.

+## Assignment acceptance criteria

 ## Detailed requirements of the presentation